-Incentive fees in the table above are based on expected portfolio yields as of May 24, 2019.
+Incentive fees in the table above are based on expected portfolio yields as of January 31, 2020.
 Actual portfolio returns may differ, which directly impact incentive fees.
 See "Management - Management Fee and Incentive Fee."

-- (6) "Interest payments on borrowed funds" represents dividends payable on our \$21.3 million of Series A Term Preferred Stock outstanding with a preferred rate equal to 7.82% per annum (including amortization of underwriting discounts and commissions) of approximately \$666,100 and offering expenses of approximately \$167,900).
+- (6) "Interest payments on borrowed funds" represents dividends payable on our \$21.316 million of Series A Term Preferred Stock outstanding with a preferred rate equal to 7.83% per annum, including amortization of underwriting discounts and commissions of approximately \$666,100 and offering expenses of approximately \$167,900.
 We may incur, directly or indirectly, through one or more special purpose vehicles, indebtedness for borrowed money, as well as leverage in the form of preferred stock and other structures and instruments, in significant amounts and on terms that the Advisor and our Board deem appropriate, subject to applicable limitations under the 1940 Act.
-Any such borrowings do not include embedded or inherent leverage in CLO structures in which we intend to invest or in derivative instruments in which we may invest. - (7) "Other expenses" are based upon estimates of the first full year of operations. - (8) "Total annual expenses" is presented as a percentage of net assets attributable to common stockholders, because the holders of shares of our common stock will bear all of our fees and expenses, all of which are included in this fee table presentation.
-The indirect expenses that will be associated with our CLO equity investments are not included in the fee table presentation, but if such expenses were included in the fee table presentation then our total annual expenses would have been 13.45%.
+Any such borrowings do not include embedded or inherent leverage in CLO structures in which we intend to invest or in derivative instruments in which we may invest. - (7) "Other expenses" are estimated for the projected expenses for the quarter ended January 31, 2020, annualized. - (8) "Total annual expenses" is presented as a percentage of net assets attributable to common stockholders, because the holders of shares of our common stock will bear all of our fees and expenses, all of which are included in this fee table presentation.
+The indirect expenses that will be associated with our CLO equity investments are not included in the fee table presentation, but if such expenses were included in the fee table presentation then our total annual expenses would have been 17.53%.